JetBrains/Qodana/topics/global-configuration.md

 <!-- An example of a profile.inspections configuration should be provided here -->
 <!-- How does the flexInspect section work? -->

-If a project has local and global configurations and the local settings collide with global, then local settings take precedence over global settings.
+If a project has project and global configurations and the project settings collide with global, then project settings take precedence over global settings.
 In this case, the final configuration will contain settings from both configurations as you can see the `critical` configuration option of the `severityThresholds` option.

 <!-- This can probably be modified -->